|Title:||Building & Sustaining a Successful Sober Home Business – Best Practices for Sober Home Management|

-C4 Recovery Foundation and One Step Software are excited to offer a full-day of learning and discussion for sober home owners and professionals at CCSAD.
+C4 Recovery Foundation, in collaboration with One Step Software, is excited to offer a full-day of learning and discussion for sober home owners and professionals at CCSAD.
 Be ready to:

 - hear directly from treatment centers on key criteria for being part of a continuum of care organizations

 - find out from the experts the latest regulatory changes and updates and how to stay ahead of upcoming regulations

 - learn how to form and nurture great referral relationships from some of the best treatment centers

 - participate in a Q&A with industry leaders that can help you better operate and manage your facility

 - gain knowledge of how to create a sober living setting that supports and sustains recovery